lewisjared/rscm/README.md

 make virtual-environment
 ```

-Since Rust is a compiled language,
+Rust is a compiled language,
-the extension module must be recompiled after any changes to the Rust code.
+the Python extension module must be recompiled after any changes to the Rust code.
 This can be done using:

 ```